-305 Harti ntry Store, Ir mann Drive , TN 37088- COMPANY# Vo te by In ternet, Tele phone or Mail Use the In instruction information day before in hand wh the instruc T - www.proxy ternet to transn s and for electr up until 11:59 i the meeting da en you access t tions to obtain electronic votin nit your vo onic deliv P.M.
+Old Country Store, Ir 305 Hartmann Drive Lebanon, TN 37088- COMPANY# Vo te by In ternet, Tele phone or Mail Use the In instruction information day before in hand wh the instruc T - www.proxy ternet to transn s and for electr up until 11:59 i the meeting da en you access t tions to obtain electronic votin nit your vo onic deliv P.M.
 Easte te.
-Have y the web si your reco oting ery of ern Time the our proxy ca te and follow rds and to ard Use any to voting instr Time the d your proxy 1-800-690-690 buch-tone telepi ructions up unti fay before the n card in hand w instructions. hone to tr il 11:59 P. neeting d M. Eastern ate.
-Have \bowtie and return have provi ark, sign and da it in the postag ded or return it idge, 51 Merce e-paid er to Vote P rocessing, TO VOTE, MARK Please detach here K INK AS FOLLOWS: Г THIS PROX Y CARD IS VALID ONLY WHEN SIGNI ED AND D DATED. ٦ ' The Board of Directors recommends you vol 1.
-Election of Directors Nominees: 01 Thomas H. Barr 05 Richard J 02 James W. Bradford 06 Norman E 03 Sandra B. Cochran 07 William W 04 Glonn A. Davenport 08 Martha M te FOR the foll Dobkin Johnson McCarten For All Withhold All For All Except 1 (Instructions: To withhold authority to vote for "For All Except" and write the number(s) of The Board of Directors recommends you vo or any individu the nominee(s on the line right.)
-For Aganist Abstain To approve the company's shareholder rights To approve, on an advisory basis, the compe To ratify the appointment of Deloitte & Touch registered public accounting firm for the 2013 ft. s plan. ensation of the c e LLP as the co company's named executive officers.
-For address change/comments, mark here. for instructions) Date Please signin please sign p partne ture(s) in Box e sign exactly g as attorney, e give full the cersonally.
-All ership, please horized office as your name(s) a executor, administ fle as such.
-Joint I holders must si sign in full corpora appear(s) he trator, or off towners s gn.
-If a co te or partne ereon.
-When her fiduciary, hould each iporation or ership name,
+Have y the web si your reco oting ery of ern Time the our proxy ca te and follow rds and to rd Use any to voting instr Time the d your proxy 1-800-690-690 buch-tone telepi ructions up unti fay before the n card in hand w instructions. hone to tr il 11:59 P. neeting d M. Eastern ate.
+Have \bowtie and return have provi ark, sign and da it in the postag ded or return it idge, 51 Merce e-paid er to Vote P rocessing, то voт E, MARK BLOCKS B Please detach here K INK AS FOLLOWS: Г ть HIS PROXY CARD IS VALID ONLY WHEN SIGN ED AND D OATED.
+7 02 James W. Bradford 03 Sandra B. Cochran owing: 09 Coleman H. Peterson 10 Andrea M. Weiss All All For All Except (Instructions: To withhold author "For All Except" and write the n rity to vote for any individu The Board of Directors recomm 2.
+To approve the company's shall 3.
+To approve, on an advisory bas 4.
+To ratify the appointment of De ends you vote FOR propos reholder rights plan. sis, the compensation of the ol lotte & Touche LLP as the co als 2., 3. and 4. company's named executive officers.
+For Aganist Abstain registered public accounting firm t For address change/comments, m for instructions) Date ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, , Г Sione ture(s) in Box Pleasi signin pleasi sign partri e sion exactly as your name(s) a executor, administ tle as such.
+Join I holders must si sign in full corpora appear(s) he trator, or oth t owners s gn.
+If a co ite or partne ereon, When her fiduciary, hould each sporation or riship name,